COLT: Enhancing Video Large Language Models with Continual Tool Usage: Abstract

 \section{Abstract}

 The success of Large Language Models (LLMs) has significantly propelled the research of video understanding.
-To harvest the benefits of well-trained expert models (\ie, tool), video LLMs prioritize the exploration of tool usage capabilities.
+To leverage the strengths of specialist models (\ie, tool) for specific video tasks, recent video LLMs have focused on integrating specialist models as tool usage capabilities into their architectures.
 Existing methods either prompt closed-source LLMs or employ the instruction tuning paradigm for tool-use finetuning.
 These methods, however, assume an established repository of \emph{fixed} tools and struggle to generalize to real-world environments where tool data is perpetually evolving and streaming in.
-To this end, we propose to enhance open-source video LLMs with COntinuaL Tool usage (termed COLT), which automatically acquires tool-use ability in a successive tool stream without suffering ``catastrophic forgetting" of the past learned tools.
+To this end, we propose to enhance open-source video LLMs with COntinuaL Tool usage (termed COLT), which automatically acquires tool-use ability in a successive tool stream without suffering ``catastrophic forgetting'' of the past learned tools.
 Specifically, our COLT incorporates a learnable tool codebook as a tool-specific memory system.
-Then relevant tools are dynamically selected based on the similarity between user instruction and tool features within the codebook.
-To unleash the tool usage potential of video LLMs, we collect a video-centric tool-use instruction tuning dataset VideoToolBench.
-Extensive experiments on both previous video LLM benchmarks and the tool-use-specific VideoToolBench dataset demonstrate the state-of-the-art performance of our proposed COLT.
+Then, relevant tools are dynamically selected based on the similarity between user instructions and tool features within the codebook.
+To unleash the tool usage potential of video LLMs, we collect a video-centric tool-use instruction tuning dataset VideoTool.
+Extensive experiments on both previous video LLM benchmarks and the tool-use-specific VideoTool test split demonstrate the state-of-the-art performance of our proposed COLT.